Junior743/batpay/README.md

 # BatPay
-## Application for management of apportionments.
+## Application for management of apportionments on splitwise.